larryknaebelobsidian/kingdom/Pergamum.md

 	- where Satan's throne it
 - you hold fast My name
 	- did not deny My faith
-		- in the days of Antipas (My witness, My faithful one, who was killed among you)
+		- in the days of Antipas
+			- My witness
+			- My faithful one
+			- who was killed among you

 ### The Judgement
 - You have some who hold the teaching of Balaam
-	- who kept teaching Balak to put a stumbling block before the sons of Israel to eat things sacrificed to idols and to commit acts of immorality
+	- who kept teaching Balak to put a stumbling block before the sons of Israel
+		- to eat things sacrificed to idols and
+		- to commit acts of immorality
 - You have some who hold the teaching of the Nicolaitans

 ### Corrective Action